stackfull/angular-virtual-scroll/README.md

     angular.module('myModule', ['sf.virtualScroll']);

-Then use the directive `sf-virtual-scroll` just as you would use `ng-repeat`.
+Then use the directive `sf-virtual-repeat` just as you would use `ng-repeat`.

     <div class="viewport">
       <div>